chenaciousD/blabla/content/posts/2010-19-08---The-Freshest-Burger-at-your-Fingertips.md

 <table><tr><td><img src="/media/Creator-Process-Photos.jpg"></td><td><img src="/media/Creator-Prioritization-Photos.jpg"></td></tr></table>

 Given the complexity of the machine, it was important that we create alignment through detailed documentation of the technical functionality of the machine, user needs, and business objectvies of the application.
-This created an efficient process that translated technology and business needs into design requirements.

 Key **business objectives** included: seamless meal creation, burger customization and elevating taste uniqueness through a flavor-forward content and menu strategy.

 <img src="/media/Creator-Requirements.jpg" alt="AGL" width="700"/>

-Part of our design process also included creating **behavioral archetypes to orient the interaction model around** around critical user goals.
+Part of our design process also included creating **behavioral archetypes to orient the interaction model around**.

 <img src="/media/Creator-Archetypes.jpg" alt="AGL" width="600"/>